Dry Eye Syndrome

 Those experiencing any of the symptoms of dry eye syndrome – dryness, irritation, blurred vision, etc. – should visit a doctor or ophthalmologist as soon as possible.
 Based on the symptoms, tests may be done to assess the severity of the symptoms and dryness.

-- Fluorescein eye test: Fluorescent eye drops are used to highlight the tears in the eyes, enabling a specialist to monitor how they are being produced and how quickly they are evaporating.
+- Fluorescein eye test: Fluorescent eye drops are used to highlight the tears in the eyes, enabling a specialist to monitor how tears are being produced and how quickly they are evaporating.
 The drops may also show any damage to the surface of the eye.

 - Schirmer’s test: Blotting paper is placed over the lower eyelids and left for five minutes.
 The wetness of the paper determines the diagnosis, with less than 10 mm indicating the presence of dry eye syndrome.